-This Vinho Verde Rosé has a bright pink color.
-The aromas are fairly bursting with fresh red berries, such as strawberry and raspberry along with more subtle notes of citrus.
+This Vinho Verde Rosé has a bright pink color, fresh aromas of strawberry and raspberry along with subtle notes of citrus.
 The palate indicates a youthful but elegant, well-balanced and fresh wine with a long, lingering finish.

 Souzão (or Sousão or Vinhão) is a Portuguese wine grape that is used in the production of port wine.
 While originating in the Minho regions, it is used primarily in Australia, California and South Africa.
 In Portugal, it is also an authorized planting in the Douro, and Dão-Lafões area (Vinho do Dão).
 The grape is known for the deep color it produces in a wine as well as its coarse and raisiny taste.